AxelKhr/airways-backend/README.md

      "countInfant":"number";

-     "amountFlights":"number"; optional, by default 5
+     "amountFlights":"number"; optional, by default 5,
+     if you set 1, only 1 flight will return.
+If you send more than 1, returned amountFlights * 2 + 1 (by default 11 flights)

      example /races?departureAirportCode=WAW&arrivalAirportCode=DUB&departureDate=2023-04-27T00:00:00.000Z&returnDate=2023-04-28T00:00:00.000Z&roundTrip=1&countAdult=2&countChildren=3&countInfant=2&amountFlights=1